 The secondary identification probe for multiplex immunoassays

-The secondary probe consists of a fluroescent probe conjugated to an antigen or antibody complementary to the analyte.
+The secondary probe consists of a fluorescent probe conjugated to an antigen or antibody complementary to the analyte.
 This antigen or antibody is the same type that is conjugated to a bead.
-As an example, lets say that we are doing an assay for the presence of specific antibodies in a clinical sample.
+As an example, say we are doing an assay for the presence of specific antibodies in a clinical sample.
 One bead set will be bound with antibodies specific to antigen A. Another bead set will be bound with antibodies specific to antigen B. A third bead set will be bound with antibodies specific to antigen C, and so on.
 Additionally, free antigens specific to type A, B, and C are bound to green fluorescent probes.
 All of these components are mixed with the sample.
 If antigen A is in the sample it will bind to the bead set bound with antibody A, and the free-floating probe-conjugated antibody will also bind to the same antigen and form a sandwich.
 This joins the red fluorescent bead and the secondary green fluorescent probe together into one conjugated system.
 If antigen B is present in the sample it will form its own conjugated system.
 If antigen C is not present in the sample, then the red fluorescent bead will not be conjugated to a green fluorescent probe because there is no antigen to link the two together.

 Quantification by flow cytometry